29Oct2025

 #Danny’s presence at the Royal Seed Home in Ghana left an unforgettable mark.
 He was not only a representative of our Foundation but a fatherly figure to the children—a symbol of care, consistency, and encouragement.
 His ability to connect on a personal level gave the children a sense of belonging and worth.
 Whether helping to install a water tank or simply sharing a meal, Danny’s involvement was hands-on and heart-forward.
 The more than 300 children impacted by his kindness carry forward his legacy in their smiles, their confidence, and their dreams.

-As one of our fourtteen ambassadors representing nine countries, Danny stood out for his humility and undivided commitment to service.
+As one of our fourteen ambassadors representing nine countries, Danny stood out for his humility and undivided commitment to service.
 He set a powerful example for what it means to give back—not out of obligation, but out of love.
 He lived by action, not words, always choosing to lead by doing.
 His dedication has strengthened the very core of our Orphanage Ambassador Program and left a standard for others to aspire to.
-Danny leaves behind his loving wife and six children, who shared in his mission and supported him as he poured his heart into uplifting others.
+Danny leaves behind his devoted wife, accomplished children, and cherished grandchildren who shared in his mission and supported him as he poured his heart into uplifting others.

 Danny’s passing on June 24, 2025, is a profound loss for all of us.
 The Board, the children, and the broader Foundation community mourn the departure of a man whose life embodied generosity, leadership, and faith in humanity.
 He touched lives not only in Ghana but throughout our international network, and his absence will be deeply felt.
 Yet, in remembering Danny, we find strength.
 His light continues to shine in every child who now walks a little farther, dreams a little bigger, and lives a little freer—because of him.
 We will miss him dearly, and we honor his legacy with gratitude and love.